LCAS/spqrel_tools/actions/README.txt

 SPQReL conditions implemented

-dooropen.py         true if laser detects free space in front movementdetected.py true when a continous movement (around 3-4 sec) is detected obstaclehere.py     true if laser detects obstance in front
+commandunderstood.py true if lu4r was able to interpret the command pronounced by the operator dooropen.py         true if laser detects free space in front movementdetected.py true when a continous movement (around 3-4 sec) is detected obstaclehere.py     true if laser detects obstance in front